The Ultimate Guide to Coronado’s I-Bar: What to Know Before You Go

 Top Gun: Maverick – Movie Cameo

 If any of this sounds familiar, you may have seen the bar in action, or at least a replica of it anyway.
 The I-bar is the inspiration for the bar used in Top Gun: Maverick.
 You know the place: it’s where Maverick bumps into his old flame Penny and Goose’s son Rooster gets all surly after playing the piano.
 Not cool, Rooster.
 Not cool.
 Unfortunately, the real I-bar lacks beach access and doesn’t have Jennifer Connelly working the taps.
-She’s lost that loving feeling.
-Where’d he go?
+She must’ve lost that loving feeling.
+Where’d she go?
 Where’d who go?
-Talk to me, Goose.
-The pattern is full.
-OK, we’ll stop.
+Talk to me, Goose. — OK, we’ll stop.

 Visiting the I-Bar